BFCmath/MushroomClassification_OAI_HUTECH/IDEA.md

 + Maybe consider splitting a harder cv set...? or just use the random cv...???

 ## Models
+### CNN
 + Residual blocks seem to be the key!
 + Some test and indeed the residual blocks perform better than the normal conv blocks.
 + Trying Resnet and DenseNet, DenseNet seems to be better.

 + Dual branch network seems to be a good idea (global and local features).
 + SPD seems to be another key to win this competition!

++ InceptionFSD give a valid result, maybe FSD is another key to win this competition!
+### Transformer
++ Pixel Transformer seems to be a good idea.
++ We can even push that further with multi scale pixel transformer (1x1, 2x2, 4x4, 8x8, 16x16, 32x32).

 ## Dropout
 + Some experiments and it seems that the dropout is not the best way to go.